alexandermentormate/lamp-docker-k8s/README.md

       - ./services/backend:/app
     ```

     The `networks` parameter is responsible for defining in which networks the respective service will be a part of.
-In our case we have custom `backend` for the `flask` service and the `mongodb`.
+In our case we have custom `backend-net` for the `backend` service and the `database`.
     ```yaml
     networks:
+      - frontend-net
-      - backend
+      - backend-net
     ```

-  - `mongodb` - is our `database` - **MongoDb** service.
+  - `database` - **MongoDb** service.
-    Here we specify an existing image that we've pulled from dockerhub and not one we've created ourselves, like in the `flask` service.
+    Here we specify an existing image that we've pulled from dockerhub and not one we've created ourselves, like in the `backend` service.
 That's why we do not have a `build` parameter.
     ```yaml
     image: mongo:4.0.8
     ```